yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

     "./motion3.mp4| Motion in action.
 Top: 'Super Mario Odyssey', bottom: 'The Legend of Zelda: Breath of the Wild'."
 >}}

 This feature currently works with Wiimotes, Joy-Cons, Pro Controllers, DualShock 4 Wireless Controllers, and even cellphones, provided they have an accelerometer and a gyroscope.
-It's worth noting that since this implementation makes use of the DSU protocol (also known as "CemuHook UDP"), users will need to bridge their favorite device to yuzu with betterjoy (for Nintendo controllers), ds4windows (For Sony controllers), or any app that supports CemuHook for cellphones and or other compatible devices.
+To bridge these devices to yuzu, the implementation makes use of the DSU protocol (also known as "CemuHook UDP"), so users will need to utilize BetterJoy (for Nintendo controllers), ds4windows (for Sony controllers), or any app that supports CemuHook for cellphones and or other compatible devices in order to connect them.
 Make sure to try it out!

-Bear in mind that devices such as generic copies of official Nintendo or Sony controllers as well as Xbox controllers may work, although it's not guaranteed.
+Bear in mind that devices such as generic copies of official Nintendo or Sony controllers may work, although it's not guaranteed.
 Needless to say, no matter how hard you shake your keyboad and mouse, that's not going to work, so please don't do it!

 ## I have no motion, and I must shake

 If your favorite controller has no support for motion controls, don't worry, not everything is lost.
 After developing the code necessary to support this feature into the emulator, german77 also made this follow-up PR to [implement a button to simulate a shake](https://github.com/yuzu-emu/yuzu/pull/4677).
 This will allow you to configure any key of your liking to work as if you were physically swinging your controller and activate the in-game mechanics just as well as the real thing.

-While this should work with games such as `Super Mario Odyssey` and others, we should mention it won't be able to cover all cases or titles, as each game is different and the required input might not necessarily be just a shake.
+While this should work with games such as `Super Mario Odyssey` and others, do note it won't be able to cover all cases or titles, as each game is different and the required input might not necessarily be just a shake.

 ## Remember the Rumble Pak?